onzag/itemize/docs/api/modules/base_Root_Module_ItemDefinition_rq.md

 # Module: base/Root/Module/ItemDefinition/rq

-This file contains all the graphql functions that need to be used to request and process an item definition, from the definition to how it must be queried
+This file contains all the rq functions that need to be used to request and process an item definition, from the definition to how it must be queried

 ## Table of contents